hello@onechair.io · @onechair_io on X

 Cost $967.08 $200K–$640K

-After the project was done, I ran an experiment.
-I gave the finished report to a separate Claude instance that knew nothing about the codebase and asked it to estimate the cost.
-It guessed 450–650 hours, $150K–$300K.
-When I told it the real number:
+After the project was done I got curious and ran an experiment.
+I gave the finished report to a completely separate Claude instance that knew nothing about the codebase and asked it to estimate how much the project cost to produce.
+It guessed 450–650 hours and $150K–$300K.
+When I told it the actual number:

 "That's honestly staggering."